 For my yoke is easy and my burden light.”

-This wonderful passage is read every year on the Solemnity of the Sacred Heart (which was two weeks ago), every three years on Sunday, and usually when a person is given the Anointing of the Sick, often when they are gravely ill.
+This wonderful passage is read every year on the Solemnity of the Sacred Heart, the very day our church was opened to more parishioners, and every three years on Sunday, so we are blessed to hear this Scripture twice in two weeks.
 But what does it mean?

-Jesus begins his talk by praying to the Father; then he talks to his disciples; finally, he, as it were, looks up from the pages of scripture and addresses all of us directly, all of the overburdened, all the sick and gravely ill, all those frantically seeking meaning in their lives, all those chasing after elusive happiness, elusive wealth, or just trying to stay above water!
+Jesus begins his talk (Matthew 11:25-30) by praying to the Father; then he talks to his disciples; finally, he, as it were, looks up from the pages of scripture and addresses all of us directly, all of the overburdened, all those frantically seeking meaning in their lives, all of those chasing after elusive happiness, elusive wealth, or just trying to stay above water!

 The key to this passage is the yoke of Christ.
 What is this yoke that Jesus promises his followers?
 Certainly, Jesus means that we must accept his cross.
 The crosses we are given to carry are the yoke of Christ.
 We really are not followers of Christ unless we have had a share in the Lord’s cross.
 Imagine getting to heaven without having carried one of our own for him in this brief life!
 Sharing our Lord’s cross is our dignity as human beings.

 Third, a yoke of Christ’s time usually had two openings.
 Two oxen would pull together.
 This scripture is often read when a person is given the Sacrament of the Anointing of the Sick.
 Here Jesus means that even if he allows us to carry a burden for him, he will be sharing it with us.
-The yoke around your neck is the Lord’s cross and he promises to be in the next yoke, pulling right alongside of you, sharing the cross with you, suffering with you, caring about you, loving you.
+The yoke around your neck may be the Lord’s cross for you, but he also promises to be with you in the next yoke, pulling right alongside of you, sharing the cross with you, suffering with you, caring about you, loving you.